qazirashid/build_git/README.md

 	cache.h cat-file.c commit-tree.c init-db.c Makefile read-cache.c README read-tree.c show-diff.c update-cache.c write-tree.c

 the first commit is ready for study.
 Instead of dumping all notes in one big README file, I think it will be good to split it in chapters.
-One chapter per commit should be OK. namaing is of the type 'c1.md, c2.md, ... cx.md' where c1.md is the notes for first commit.
+One chapter per commit should be OK.
+I will put these in the 'notes' directory. namaing is of the type 'c1.md, c2.md, ... cx.md' where c1.md is the notes for first commit.

+I'll also copy across the code I am studying from the git repository to this repository to keep track of the changes I'll make to the code.
+This will go in the src directory.